Predicting fluid-structure interaction with graph neural networks

 where $\boldsymbol{q}$ denotes the state of the FSI system.
-In the present study, the state of the system includes the fluid state, which comprises the velocity $\boldsymbol{u}^f=(u_x^f,u_y^f)$ and the pressure $p^f$, as well as the solid state, which involves two degrees of freedom for the translational motion of the rigid body.
-In Eq. (\ref{eq:state}), the right hand side term $\tilde{\boldsymbol{F}}$ represents an underlying dynamic model for the fluid-structure system described in Eqs. \ref{eq:1}-\ref{eq:stress}.
+In the present study, the state of the system includes the fluid state, which comprises the velocity $\boldsymbol{u}^f=(u_x^f,u_y^f)$ and the pressure $p^f$, as well as the solid state.
+As will be discussed later in Sec. \ref{sec:framework}, the solid state is implicitly modeled by the mesh state consisting of the mesh displacement $(\delta x, \delta y)$.
+The right-hand side term $\tilde{\boldsymbol{F}}$ of Eq. \ref{eq:state} represents an underlying dynamic model for the fluid-structure system described in Eqs. \ref{eq:1}-\ref{eq:stress}.
 If we discretize the system with a certain fixed time step $\delta t$, then Eq. \ref{eq:state} can be rewritten following forward Euler time integration:

 in which $\boldsymbol{q}(t_n)$ denotes the system state at time step $t_n$, and $\boldsymbol{F}$ is the full-order system state update function in the discretized time domain.